ducks/ii-rust-talk/deck.md

 ### Documenting Contained Items

-These doc comments are main used for documenting the lib or main module as a whole.
+These doc comments are mainly used for documenting the lib or main module as a whole.

 ```